-All Council/ Committee of the Whole meetings are held at 340 Herbert Street.
+All Council/ Committee of the Whole meetings are held at the Town Hall, located at 30 King Street East, 2nd Floor.
 Any changes to the venue will be posted on the Town’s website.

 The Town’s Procedural By-law 2016-094, guides the procedure and format of Council and Committee of the Whole meetings.